mecid/mecid.github.io/_posts/2025-02-04-mastering-task-groups-in-swift.md

 layout: post
 ---

-Structured Swift Concurrency makes our lives much easier by introducing task groups.
+Swift Structured Concurrency makes our lives much easier by introducing task groups.
 Task groups are a way to run a dynamic number of child tasks, await all of them, or cancel.
-This week, we will learn how to use and optimize TaskGroups in Swift.
+This week, we will learn how to use and optimize task groups in Swift.

 {% include friends.html %}